-Our business depends on research and development spending levels of academic, clinical, and governmental research institutions, and biopharmaceutical, biotechnology, Ag-Bio companies and CRO's, a reduction in which could limit our ability to sell our products and adversely affect our business.
+Our business depends on research and development spending levels of our customers, a reduction in which could limit our ability to sell our products and adversely affect our business.

-We expect that our revenue in the foreseeable future will be derived primarily from sales of our systems and IFCs to academic institutions, clinical research laboratories that use our technology to develop tests, and biopharmaceutical, biotechnology, Ag-Bio companies and CRO's worldwide.
+We expect that our revenue in the foreseeable future will continue to be derived primarily from sales of our systems, IFCs, assays, and reagents to academic research institutions, translational research and medicine centers, cancer centers, clinical research laboratories biopharmaceutical, biotechnology, and plant and animal research companies, and contract research organizations worldwide.
 Our success will depend upon their demand for and use of our products.
 Accordingly, the spending policies of these customers could have a significant effect on the demand for our technology.
 These policies may be based on a wide variety of factors, including concerns regarding any future federal government budget sequestrations, the availability of resources to make purchases, the spending priorities among various types of equipment, policies regarding spending during recessionary periods, and changes in the political climate.
 In addition, academic, governmental, and other research institutions that fund research and development activities may be subject to stringent budgetary constraints that could result in spending reductions, reduced allocations, or budget cutbacks, which could jeopardize the ability of these customers to purchase our products.
 Our operating results may fluctuate substantially due to reductions and delays in research and development expenditures by these customers.
-For example, reductions in capital and operating expenditures by these customers may result in lower than expected sales of our systems and IFCs.
+For example, reductions in capital and operating expenditures by these customers may result in lower than expected sales of our systems, IFCs, assays, and reagents.
 These reductions and delays may result from factors that are not within our control, such as:

-- · changes in economic conditions; - natural disasters; - · changes in government programs that provide funding to research institutions and companies; - · changes in the regulatory environment affecting life science and Ag-Bio companies engaged in research and commercial activities; - · differences in budget cycles across various geographies and industries; - · market-driven pressures on companies to consolidate operations and reduce costs; - · mergers and acquisitions in the life science and Ag-Bio industries; and

-· other factors affecting research and development spending.
+- · changes in economic conditions; - natural disasters; - · changes in government programs that provide funding to research institutions and companies; - · changes in the regulatory environment affecting life science and plant and animal research companies engaged in research and commercial activities; - differences in budget cycles across various geographies and industries; - market-driven pressures on companies to consolidate operations and reduce costs; - · mergers and acquisitions in the life science and plant and animal research industries; and - · other factors affecting research and development spending.